 Our goal at Conversio Health is to provide services at home that enable patients to stay as independent as possible for as long as possible.
 With better management of their chronic condition and maintenance of their functional ability through self-management programs, the elderly can remain at home and potentially avoid unnecessary hospitalizations.

 Diabetes affects approximately 16 million Americans and accounts for an estimated $98 billion in annual health care costs.
-People with diabetes often have increased risk for other chronic diseases, conditions or co-morbidities, such as obstructive sleep apnea (OSA), congestive heart failure (CHF), hypertension, COPD/asthma and obesity.
-Conversio Health's mission is to focus on the entire patient specializing in providing patient-specific solutions and not just be a vendor of supplies.
-Unlike other medical suppliers, the pharmacy-driven management approach offers a multitude of medical supply related solutions for the complex diabetic patient including: testing supplies, sleep apnea supplies (CPAP/BiPAP), wound care supplies, incontinence supplies, urinary catheters, and various miscellaneous hard to obtain soft goods.
+People with diabetes often have increased risk for co-morbidities (other chronic diseases and/or conditions), such as Chronic Obstructive Pulmonary Disorder (COPD), asthma, congestive heart failure (CHF), hypertension, and obesity.
+Conversio Health's mission is to focus on the entire patient; specializing in providing patient-specific solutions instead of just vending supplies.
+Unlike other medical suppliers, Conversio Health's pharmacy-driven management approach offers a multitude of medical supply related solutions for the complex diabetic patient including: testing supplies, wound care supplies, incontinence supplies, urinary catheters, and miscellaneous, hard-to-obtain soft goods.

 Our Value-added Coaching Program includes disease-specific education.
-The multi-disciplinary Care Team of Patient Care Coordinators, Nutritionists, Nurse Case Coordinators, WOCN Nurse (wound, ostomy, continence), and Clinical Pharmacists provide support for the complex diabetic patient on an ongoing basis.
-Patient interventions for high risk diabetic patients provide follow up to ensure compliance with testing regimens and a focus on diet through nutritional counseling with our staff nutritionists.
+Clinical Pharmacists and specially-trained Patient Care Coordinators provide support for complex diabetic patients on an ongoing basis.
+Patient interventions for high risk diabetic patients includes follow-up to ensure compliance with testing regimens and a focus on diet through clinical counseling.
 The team works as a patient advocate and partner in care coordination.